discourse/prometheus_exporter/README.md

 ```

-Custom qunantiles for summaries and buckets for histograms can also be passed in.
+Custom quantiles for summaries and buckets for histograms can also be passed in.

 ```ruby
 require 'prometheus_exporter/client'